About us

 About Our Staff

 The ACHR has grown from a staff of three to a staff of almost 200 people.
 It has become a central element in the Lee County community and is becoming more and more involved in neighboring Russell County as well.
-The ACHR core staff has diverse interests, experience and strengths, a strong educational background, and a long-term commitment to ACHR’s mission.
+The ACHR core staff has experience and strengths, a strong educational background, and a long-term commitment to ACHR’s mission.
 Most coordinator-level staff have been with the program more than 20 years and many have advanced degrees.

 Location